Friday, October 31, 2008

 The golden child of this presidential election has deep, obvious cracks in his hallowed facade.
 There are signs that few could miss if they actually look - signs that indicate severe issues.
 Besides his associations with radicals and terrorists, there are scores of trouble markers.

-John Galt, and Saddam Hussein to make donations with the same credit card revealed that all the donations went through.
+He appears not to care who supports him.
+His website does not utilize credit card matching for donations; a test using the names Osama bin Laden, John Galt, and Saddam Hussein to make donations with the same credit card revealed that all the donations went through.
 In fact, a lot of interesting people have been donating to Obama; and foreign credit are also being accepted.
 Donations have come from Palestine.
 Good Will, Loving, and Dela Ware have also made donations.
 Obama also accepts donations from largely untraceable pre-paid credit cards.
 His campaign’s response to questions was that “no campaign can fully insulate itself” from these types of issues.
 John McCain and Hillary Clinton used computer matching (ABS) and citizenship checks for their donations.
 Obama checks neither.

-cut the military 25% during a time of war.
+Barack Obama reflects the far Left in this country - a political sect that wants to cut the military 25% during a time of war.
 He advocates negotiating with dictators who vow to see Israel and the United States eradicated.
 He goes to a country where we are fighting a war, and urges them to delay a deal on withdrawal of American troops - so that he can be sure to get the credit for that withdrawal.

-use his middle name.
+Barack Obama doesn’t want you to use his middle name.
 He doesn’t want you to ask questions about his Marxist leanings, or his radical ties.
 Yes, he advocates redistribution of wealth, and thinks it’s too bad that the essential restraints of the Constitution limit the ability to act at will.
 Yes, he intentionally (and “carefully”) chose Marxist professors and friends.
 But don’t call him a Marxist.
 Don’t call him a Socialist - or you will be banned from any contact.
 Yes, he has ties to terrorists.
 But don’t talk about it.
 Don’t dare ask about it.

-DMV and other government files illegally accessed, and your life open to investigation.
+If you do, like “Joe the Plumber,“ you may find your DMV and other government files illegally accessed, and your life open to investigation.
 You may, like Sarah Palin, find your private email hacked and published.
 You may, like reporter Barbara West, be denied any further access to the campaign.
 Don’t cross the line, or you will see the consequences.
 And the Left doesn’t just want to restrict certain speech - it wants to go much further.
 The Left seeks to mandate speech (the Fairness Doctrine).
 The Left seeks to ensure that you hear what it wants you to hear - and only what it wants you to hear.
 If the Fairness Doctrine passes, blogs like mine may be required to publish “both sides” of the story.
 Even if “both sides” means the truth, and the lie from the Left.
 I have already decided that I will not comply.
 If I maintained a bigger blog, with a larger audience and a voice that might make a difference, I might openly defy the order.
 Realistically, though, I’m not that big.
 I will simply cease to blog.
 Much bigger voices may be silenced - the prime target of the Fairness Doctrine is talk radio.
 Barack Obama may not be a leading voice for the Fairness Doctrine, but if the Left has the House, the Senate, and the White House, do you really think that it won’t get passed?
 Can you see him using a presidential veto to prevent it?

-stay away from examining his wife’s anti-American statements, associations, or political leanings.
+Barack Obama wants you to stay away from examining his wife’s anti-American statements, associations, or political leanings.
 He says that family is off limits.
 Unless, of course, you’re talking about his opponent’s family.
 How has this campaign been to Sarah Palin’s family?
 To John McCain’s wife?
 The press is almost universally in the tank for Obama.
 CNN distorts quotes to portray Sarah Palin as negatively as possible.
 Other outlets refuse to cover stories that are negative to Obama - even to the point of refusing to release a tape where his own words might harm his campaign.
 Those who expose him are detained by countries where he has ties.
 How do you think people who oppose him will be treated once he is in power?Barack Obama promises that the poor downtrodden masses will be lifted up, and that the evil rich will be taken off their pedestals.
 So did Lenin.

 Barack Obama promises that he will cut taxes for 95% of Americans.
 But only about half of those he’s promising tax cuts to actually pay taxes.
 Barack Obama will take your money and decide that someone else who has less deserves it - though you’re the one who worked for it.
+From each according to his ability; to each according to his need - not his worth, but his need.

 Barack Obama promises to restore our standing in the world.
 We will be liked by a world filled with terrorists, socialists, communists, sellouts, and radicals.
 What will we have to sell to earn their praise?
 What is the value of our soul?

-movement to lift presidential term limits.
+Well, it’ll only be four years, you might say.
+Eight, at most.
+And then the Left will have screwed things up so badly that they’ll be out of power for a long time.
+Maybe.
+But maybe not.
+During beloved Bill Clinton’s presidency, there was a movement to lift presidential term limits.
 It died then, but now there’s precedent.
 In New York, a lifting of term limits is allowing Bloomberg to run again (despite two referendums enforcing a two-term limit).
 After four years of nothing but positive press, nothing but the pap of propaganda, who will there be to oppose lifting presidential term limits?

 If elected, Barack Obama has the potential to make us long for the good old days of Jimmy Carter.
 A Barack Obama presidency will be far, far worse.
-For the first time, we will have a socialist president, presiding over a legislature where the Democrats - a party with a
+For the first time, we will have a socialist president, presiding over a legislature where the Democrats - a party with a significant number of like-minded socialists - rule.

 The Republicans, with few exceptions, don’t have the guts to stand up to him.
 Even if they did, it would likely not do much good - they will not even be able to count on the filibuster.
 We are headed for a period of time where the checks and balances that form the basis of this government may mean nothing.
 Elect him, and we will likely have a Socialist president, a rubber-stamping Socialist legislature, and eventually, a rubber-stamping Socialist Supreme Court.
-We also have a fawning, socialist media - the type that
+We also have a fawning, socialist media - the type that refuses to air a tape in which Barack Obama praises PLO-linked Rafik Hariri as having views that “the whole world“ should hear (for example, that Israel should be obliterated).

 How much damage do you think all of that can do in four years?
 Eight years?
 Longer?

+Recently, a growing chorus of voices are priming the pump.
 How bad is socialism, really?
 Would it be so bad to be liked by other nations?
 Would it be so bad to have those less fortunate lifted up?
 Would it be so bad if we tried something different?
 But the beautiful picture they paint of socialism is, and has always been, a lie.
 And make no mistake - Barack Obama is a liar.
 He is, like many charismatic leaders before him, one person on the surface, and another when you look any further.
 Barack Obama is a socialist.
 He is a radical.
 He is dangerous.
 And if he is elected, it could very well mark the beginning of the end for this country as she was meant to be.
 He says that his opposition is trying to scare you.
 It doesn’t take that much effort.
 He’s a pretty scary person.

 Some elements of the Left will tell you that to not vote for him means that you’re a racist.
 But just because they say something, it doesn’t make it true - the Truth and the Left aren’t close friends anyway.
 I am not voting for him because I am an anti-socialist.
 I view redistribution of wealth as an evil.
 I view unbridled altruism as evil.
 I view restriction of free speech as a violation of the principles on which this country was founded - principles which formed the basis of the greatest form of government to ever exist on Earth.
 I define social justice as ensuring that everyone gets a fair shake - that they rise or fail based solely on their own merits - and not because someone propped them up or ensured that they would have what someone else earned.
 I am not voting for him because I believe him to be a radical, diametrically opposed to what this country stands for - or used to, anyway.
 I view him as someone who will sell our country out to whomever he sees fit.
 I am not voting for him because anyone who would enter into a dialogue with Iran deserves contempt, not a seat in the highest office in the land.
 I am not voting for him because he lacks the character and qualifications to be president.